 Vitamin D deficiency may harm brain function

-If you have a level of vitamin D you may have an increased risk of suffering with cognitive impairment if you are elderly, according to findings from the nationally representative, population-based Health Survey for England 2000.
+If you have a low level of vitamin D you may have an increased risk of suffering with cognitive impairment if you are elderly, according to findings from the nationally representative, population-based Health Survey for England 2000.
 To date there has been largely theoretical support for the role of vitamin D in maintaining brain function in old age, lacking hard clinical data the researchers note.

 Dr. David J. Llewellyn and his associates at the University of Cambridge studied 1766 adults, aged 65 or older, from whom blood samples were obtained to measure circulating vitamin D levels.
 Cognitive function was measured using the Abbreviated Mental Test, which includes 10 questions to assess attention, orientation in time and space, and memory.
 Based on scores of 70 percent or less, 212 subjects (12 percent) were cognitively impaired.
 The researchers found a significant association between lower levels of vitamin D and cognitive impairment.
 In fact older adults with the lowest levels of vitamin D were more than twice as likely to be cognitively impaired as those with the highest levels.
 The study is published in the February 2009 issue of the Journal of Geriatric Psychology and Neurology